Declaration Date – Definition, Importance, Dates & Options

 Other than the declaration date, there are several other important dates like the record date, payment date, and ex-dividend date.

 A declaration date is a form of dividend date on which the next date for the distribution of dividends is declared.
-It is also the last date when an option holder should announce if the option would be used or not.
+It is also the last date when an option holder should announce whether the option will be used or not.